jen20/go-event-sourcing-sample/README.md

 ## Aggregate Event

-An event is a clean struct with exported properties that holds the state of the event.
+An event is a clean struct with exported properties that containce the state of the event.

 example of two events from the Person aggregate